-Beth Ulrich is a nationally recognized thought leader who is known for her research studying nursing work environments and the experiences of new graduate nurses as they transition from nursing school into the workforce and for her leadership in developing the roles of nephrology nurses and improving the care of nephrology patients.
+Dr. Beth Ulrich is a nationally recognized thought leader who is known for her research studying nursing work environments and the experiences of new graduate nurses as they transition from nursing school into the workforce and for her leadership in developing the roles of nephrology nurses and improving the care of nephrology patients.
 Dr. Ulrich has extensive experience as a healthcare executive, educator, and researcher.
-She currently serves as Professor Cizik School of Nursing at the University of Texas Health Science Center at Houston, and as Editor of the Nephrology Nursing Journal, the official journal of the American Nephrology Nurses’Association (ANNA).
-Dr. Ulrich has been a co-investigator on a series of national nursing workforce and work environment studies, on four studies of critical care nurse work environments conducted for the American Association of Critical-Care Nurses, and the primary investigator on two ANNA national studies - Assessing the Patient Safety Culture in Nephrology Nurse Practice Settings and The Health & Safety of Nephrology Nurses and the Environments in Which They Work.
+She is currently a professor of nursing at the University of Texas Medical Branch (UTMB) School of Nursing at Galveston, teaching in the DNP Program, and Editor-in-Chief of the Nephrology Nursing Journal.

 Dr. Ulrich is a past president of the American Nephrology Nurses' Association, a Fellow in the American College of Healthcare Executives, a Fellow in the American Organization for Nursing Leadership, and a Fellow in the American Academy of Nursing.
 She has been recognized as a Distinguished alumnus of the Medical University of South Carolina School of Nursing and the University of Texas Health Science Center at Houston School of Nursing.
 In 2018, she received the Marguerite Rodgers Kinney Award for a Distinguished Career from the American Association of Critical-Care Nurses.